vikramvijayan/25hz-DLC-free-behavior-analysis-code/README.md

 lengths_to_use = [inf,inf,295000,355500, 175200];
 [eggs, trx] = assemble_data_global_DLC(csv, egg, 0, 0, 0, 30, inf,lengths_to_use);

+The .csv files are output from running DeepLabCut.

+Typical models used are:
+1) GPU_07232019-Vikram-2019-07-23
+2) GPU_07232019-Vikram-2019-07-23_thorax
+3) GPU_07232019-Vikram-2019-07-23_thorax_noegg

+The models are slightly different in how they annotate positions on the fly body.
+In the end the 1st model is the one I typically use.

 This takes the "trx" from Ctrax and a matrix of eggs (each column is filled with the egg-laying frame times of the corresponding fly in trx) and creates a new "trx" as well as a egg" structure.
 These structures have a lot of parameters about each individual egg that are calculated from the data.